Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mona-anbari.md
 ---

-When you [move to Germany](/guides/moving-to-berlin), you must choose health insurance.
-This guide explains how it works, and how to choose the best health insurance.

-All German residents need health insurance.
+If you live in Germany, you need health insurance.
 It pays for your healthcare when you are sick.
-You also need it to [start a new job](/guides/find-a-job-in-berlin#start-working), study at a German university, or [apply for a residence permit](/guides/residence-permit).
+You must get insured before you [start a new job](/guides/find-a-job-in-berlin#start-working), study at a German university, or [apply for a residence permit](/guides/residence-permit).

+This guide explains how to choose the best health insurance for your needs.

 {% include "_blocks/tableOfContents.html" %}

 ## Your options

-Use my [health insurance picker](/tools/health-insurance-calculator) to see your options.
+Germany has [public](/glossary/gesetzliche%20Krankenversicherung), [private](/glossary/private%20Krankenversicherung) and [expat](/glossary/Expat%20health%20insurance) health insurance.
+The best option depends on your situation.
+I explain each option below.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}